Undone Computer Science, Conference on

 • The Computer Science Undone: How The Social Construction of Disciplinary Boundaries and Disciplinary Hierarchies Shape a Field • Felienne Hermans

-(Invited talk on an article from the upcoming special issue of Philosophia Scientiæ on Undone Computer Science)
+(Invited talk on an article from the upcoming special issue of Philosophia Scientiæ on Undone Computer Science — Preprint)

 • A bias against the present: Recurring sociotechnical oversights in HCI’s cyclical visions of the future • Jacob Ritchie and Jingyi Li

-• Undone computer science through the rethinking of transdisciplinarity • Meenakshi Mani
+• Undone computer science through the rethinking of interdisciplinarity • Meenakshi Mani (remote talk)

 16:35–16:50 — Coffee break